plone/plonecli/README.rst

 NOTE:
 For now we are using a GitHub version of the click package.
-As son as the next version (>6.7) is out, we will use the normal pypi versions.
+As soon as the next version (>6.7) is out, we will use the normal pypi versions.

 The above `requirements.txt` references the git fork used.